kazurayam/KS_GeneratingHTMLReportInTestListener/README.md

-# Generate HTML Report in TestListener --- yes, we can do it
+# Generating HTML Report in TestListener? --- Yes, you can

 This is a small Katalon Studio project for demonstration purpose.
-This project proposes a solution to the problem raised at the topic in the Katalon Communiti:
+This project proposes a solution to the problem raised at the topic in the Katalon Community :

 - https://forum.katalon.com/t/manual-generate-html-report/185508